justlostintime/GambasShell/README.md

 ### Tip
 If the shell acts strange, delete the ~/var/gsh.image and any /dev/shm/<username>gsh and /dev/shm/<username>col you find there then restart gsh, for a clean restart.
-Use savesubs and saveclass commands ofter to save your work.
+Use savesubs and saveclass commands often to save your work.

 #### See more tips here:https://github.com/justlostintime/GambasShell/wiki/Tips-and-Tricks